microbecode/zk-languages/README.md

 - Some languages don't have local proving available at all, currently
 - Some languages support privacy, while others don't
 - Some languages require a trusted setup

+## Contact

+Questions?
+Wanna see some language here?
+Other issues?
+Feel free to [get in touch](https://linktr.ee/lauripeltonen) or just open an issue / PR here.